 Within the USA, the International Geography Bee is split into four age divisions: Varsity, Junior Varsity, Middle School, and Elementary.
-For the 2016-17 academic year, the Varsity Division is for students born before July 1, 2001 (regardless of their grade in school).
+For the 2022-2023 academic year, the Varsity Division is for students born before July 1, 2007 (regardless of their grade in school).
 All younger students, again, regardless of their grade, are welcome to compete in the Junior Varsity Division – they can also compete separately in the 8th, 7th, 6th Grade, or Elementary School Division (for 5th graders and younger) depending on their year in school or corresponding birthdate if homeschooled and not formally enrolled in a grade.
 Please note that younger students that qualify for JV Nationals are not automatically qualified for Middle/Elementary School Nationals, they have to qualify for it separately.
 See this site for more details.

-To take the NQE at an NHBB site, the cost is $10, however, students can also elect to take the exam at their school or with a homeschool proctor instead for the cost of $20.
-To take the NQE at their school or with a homeschool proctor, students interested in taking any or all versions of the Varsity and JV NQE should follow the instructions on the Regionals Page here.
-Students who finish in the top half of students taking the NQE at their Exam Site or students who finish in the top half of all students across the USA as of February 25 on any given version of the NQE once the National Median Scores are calculated then qualify for the National Championships.
+To take the NQE at an NHBB site, the cost is $10, however, students can also elect to take the exam online for $15.
+To take the NQE online, students interested in taking any or all versions of the Varsity and JV NQE should follow the instructions on the Regionals Page here.
+Students who finish in the top half of students taking the NQE at their Exam Site or students who finish in the top 50% of all students across the USA on any given version of the NQE once the National Median Scores are calculated then qualify for the National Championships.
 The National Median Scores are calculated for all scores that have been reported as of January 1 for C Set, February 1 for B Set, and March 1 for the A Set versions of the National Qualifying Exam.

-To best prepare for the IGB National Championships, students should review the past questions from IGB Nationals as well as those used in the US Geography Olympiad’s Quiz Bowl Tournament from 2013-2016 (these are available here) as the IGB National Championships in the USA will be run along identical lines as the USGO Quiz Bowl Tournaments were.
-The basic rules are the same as the rules used in the National History Bee Varsity and JV National Championships as shown here (scroll down to access these) The number of students who advance to the final rounds will be based off of the registration numbers, but will be no fewer than 24 and no more than 40.
+To best prepare for the IGB National Championships, students should review the past questions from IGB Nationals as well as those used in the US Geography Olympiad’s Quiz Bowl Tournament from 2013-2016 (these are available here) as the IGB National Championships in the USA are run along identical lines as the USGC Quiz Bowl Tournaments were.

 For further information, please see the FAQ page here.